 There are a range of tools available to the EPA (through the EMPCA) to regulate Industrial Activities.

 Permit Compliance Audits are a comprehensive review of an organisation's adherence to the relevant regulatory requirements.
-The EPA uses compliance audits as one of its regulatory tools, to assess the extent to which a permited activity or other regulated entity is complying with its legal requirements, and to review achievable environmental standards.
-The frequency of audits varies according to the risk category of each level 2 activity.
+The EPA uses compliance audits as one of its regulatory tools, to assess the extent to which a regulated entity is complying with its legal requirements, and to review achievable environmental standards.
+The frequency of audits varies according to the risk category of each level 2 activity and other factors.

 Environment Protection Notices (EPN)